 Change the 3rd paragraph of 9.43.1.1 as follows (Zander):

 An example of the basic operation of PRAW allocation is shown in Figure 9-31 (Example of PRAW operation).
 In this figure, PRAW is allocated at every Short Beacon interval, but the allocation of the PRAW is indicated at every DTIM(#1240) Beacon frame.
 STA1 is a TIM STA that is not included in the PRAW allocation and STA2 is a non-TIM STA for which the AP has scheduled TWT and is included in the PRAW allocation.
 When STA1 listens to the Beacon frame, it can identify the allowed user group, start time, duration, and the periodicity of the allocated PRAW.
-As STA1 is not included in the allowed user group of the PRAW, STA1 will not access the channel during allocated PRAW in every Beacon and S1G Beacon frame.
+As STA1 is not included in the allowed user group of the PRAW, STA1 will not access the channel during allocated PRAW, which is indicated in the S1G Beacon frame that is transmitted every Short Beacon Interval.
 And, STA2 wakes up at its scheduled TWT which is within the PRAW, and send its uplink data if it has a data frame to send.

 Additional ones:

 Note: In general if a word is not the name of a field or element or frame it should start with a lower case.